hblanko/cookbase/docs/source/cbdm.rst

 ----

-Metadata and basic information about the recipe –such as course types or cooking times– are contained in this part of the CBR document.
+Metadata and basic information about the recipe –such as course types or cooking times– are contained into the :term-mono:`info` part of the CBR document.

 .. code-block:: json
    :caption: **Example:** A typical info object.